gdcc/python-dvuploader/README.md

 #### Using a config file

-Alternatively, you can also supply a `config` file that contains all necessary informations for the uploader.
+Alternatively, you can also supply a `config` file that contains all necessary information for the uploader.
 The `config` file is a JSON/YAML file that contains the following keys:

 * `persistent_id`: Persistent identifier of the dataset to upload to.
 * `dataverse_url`: URL of the Dataverse instance.